The Riksbank’s balance sheet

 The Riksbank’s other assets consist of the Riksbank’s premises at Brunkebergstorg, shares in the Bank for International Settlements (BIS) and other holdings.

 The banks’ investments in Monetary Policy Instruments – the Riksbank’s greatest liability

 The Riksbank’s financial liabilities mainly consist of the liability in SEK arising when banks deposit some of their liquid assets at the Riksbank.
 This item has grown substantially since the beginning of 2015 when the Riksbank started buying Swedish government bonds for monetary policy purposes, as well as in conjunction with the measures adopted in 2020 to support the economy during the current coronavirus pandemic.

 The Riksbank also has liabilities in foreign currencies to the National Debt Office.
 These consist of US dollars and euros borrowed by the Riksbank from the National Debt Office in 2009 and 2012 in order to strengthen the foreign exchange reserves.
 The reason was that experience from the financial crisis in 2008-2010 showed that the reserves held by the Riksbank at that time had not been sufficient to cope with the crisis and hence guarantee financial stability and to fulfil commitments made to the International Monetary Fund (IMF).

-Monetary policy liabilities refer to the Riksbank certificates issued by the Riksbank and what are known as ‘fine-tuning transactions’.
+Monetary policy liabilities refer to the Riksbank certificates issued by the Riksbank and overnight deposits from monetary policy counterparties.